 The small zoo has zebras, camels, meerkats, monkeys, birds and more.
-You can hop on the train safari which takes you around the site.
-The mix of outdoor and indoor play areas is great if the weather is looking a bit dodgy.
+You can hop on the farmyard safari which takes you around the site.
+The mix of outdoor and indoor education areas are great if the weather is looking a bit dodgy.

 If you like getting close to animals, head up to Countryfile’s Adam Henson’s Cotswold Farm Park.
 It is just 20 minutes away at Guiting Power.

 Meet the lovely rare breeds farm animals there and feed the greedy lambs or goat kids.
 Take a tractor safari, and learn about the animals and the geography of the area.
 The kids can use up some energy bouncing on the giant inflatable pillows.